ChameleonCloud/docs/source/technical/cli/cc_login.rst

 .. note::

-   ``cc-login`` is available only on CC-* images.
-For a browser-based authentication tool that works on any Chameleon instance, see :ref:`ccauth <cli-ccauth>`.
+   ``cc-login`` can be used to generate credentials for a single project and Chameleon site and does not require a custom plugin for OpenStack authentication.
+To generate credentials for multiple projects or sites, via device flow authentication with OIDC tokens that automatically refresh, see :ref:`ccauth <cli-ccauth>`.

 Usage
 ~~~~~